AdobeDocs/experience-manager-64.en/help/release-notes/deprecated-removed-features.md

   <tr>
    <td>Forms</td>
    <td> Sidegrade for TarMK to DocumentMK migrations </td>
    <td> You can export the data from older system and then import in a freshly setup system.
-For detailed instructions, see <a href="../forms/toc.md">AEM Forms on JEE upgrade documentation</a> <br/> </td>
+For detailed instructions, see AEM Forms on JEE upgrade documentations <br/> </td>
   </tr>
     <tr>
    <td>Forms</td>